CalebSamraj14/Module-1/1E SEB-MINIMUM OF THREE  FLOAT NUMBERS.md

 4. **Display result:** Print the formatted string showing the maximum value.
 5. **End program:** Program execution completes after displaying the result.

-Need help converting this into a flowchart or pseudocode?
 ## PROGRAM
 ```python
 a=float(input())